-The Houston Book Arts Group at the Museum of Printing History was established in December 2005 to gather area artists whose work includes paper and book structures: printmaking, bookbinding, calligraphy, papermaking, letterpress, collage.
+The Houston Book Arts Group at The Printing Museum was established in December 2005 to gather area artists whose work includes paper and book structures: printmaking, bookbinding, calligraphy, papermaking, letterpress, collage.
 Our members number over 75, including instructors in the art departments of Houstonís universities, professional designers, and other artists.
 Our group includes interested beginners as well as those with extensive experience.
-All are welcome at our monthly meetings, which are held the first Thursday of each month from 6 to 8 p.m. †Please check the Book Arts Groupís website for more information.
+All are welcome at our monthly meetings, which are held the first Thursday of each month from 6 to 8 p.m.
+Please check the Book Arts Groupís website for more information.

-The Guild was formed in the mid-1990s by the Museum of Printing History and its supporters, as a collaborative effort to benefit both the Museum and printers/printing hobbyists.
+The Guild was formed in the mid-1990s by The Printing Museum and its supporters, as a collaborative effort to benefit both the Museum and printers/printing hobbyists.
 Guild membership is open to all interested individuals regardless of their background or level of expertise.
 The only requirement for membership is an enthusiastic desire to join with others in a hands-on experience of graphic communication through letterpress printing.
 Guild members meet monthly at the Museum, scheduling workshops, demonstrations, lectures, and projects, most of which are open to the public.
 Guild members support the Museum by helping to maintain the letterpress shop, donating printed items for sale at the gift shop, and collaborating with the Museum to bring in events or speakers.
-The Guild meets the first Saturday of every month at 10am, usually at the Museum of Printing History.
+The Guild meets the first Saturday of every month at 10am, usually at The Printing Museum.
 Please check the Guild's website for more information.

 Working almost exclusively by hand using tools that date back to the nineteenth century, Myssie is keeping the ancient craft alive by producing & binding one of a kind leather books in the European tradition.
 Each piece is finely crafted using archival quality materials.